Eventuous/docs/content/docs/subscriptions/checkpoint.md

 As the subscription receives and processes events, it moves further along the stream it subscribed to.
 Every event the subscription receives and processes has a position in the subscribed stream.
 This position can be used as a _checkpoint_ of the subscription.
 If the application that hosts the subscription eventually shuts down, you'd want the subscription to resubscribe from the position, which was processed last, plus one.
 That's how you achieve _exactly one_ event handling.
 Therefore, the subscription needs to take care about storing its checkpoint somewhere, so the last known position can be retrieved from the checkpoint store and used to resubscribe.

 Some log-based brokers also use the term _offset_ to describe the checkpoint concept.

+Subscriptions, which are managed by the server, **don't require** storing checkpoints on the client side.
+For example, EventStoreDB persistent subscriptions and Google PubSub subscriptions don't require a client-side checkpoint store.
+Some subscriptions, like RabbitMQ subscription, don't have this concept at all, as RabbitMQ doesn't keep consumed messages, neither ACKed nor NACKed.

 ## Checkpoint store